goranmoomin/synchronization-team-11/README.md

 the next syscall will have already seen the effects from the previous syscall (by synchronously updating the rotlock states).
-For example, if a program has called `rotation_unlock` from some thread and has already returned, out implementation behaves as if all possible rotlock state updates that could have happened from the unlock has already happened.
+For example, if a program has called `rotation_unlock` from some thread and has already returned, our implementation behaves as if all possible rotlock state updates that could have happened from the unlock has already happened.
 This means that a sequence of non-overlapping syscalls starting from the same state will have deterministic behavior